FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/cross-platform-game-accounts.md

 One of the major challenges of implementing cross-platform gaming is determining how to secure and transfer gamers’ accounts from one platform to another.

 This is where an authentication server comes into play.
 Instead of relying on platform-specific gaming authentication mechanisms (like Google Play Games and PSN), you need to use a third-party authentication server to verify a gamer’s login credentials.
 The authentication server may delegate and link accounts across different game networks, through buttons stating “Log In With Nintendo” or API calls, but the auth server is what the users visit to authenticate.
-Once verified, you could share their game details such as progress, collectables, and more, directly to the platform that they are playing on.
+Once verified, you could share their game details such as progress, collectibles, and more, directly to the platform that they are playing on.

 ## How Do You Choose an Auth Provider?